Daveigh Chase: Career

 In 2006, Chase was given the role of Rhonda Volmer in the HBO drama series Big Love which centers on a polygamist family and its patriarch, Bill Henrickson, played by Bill Paxton.
 The show focuses upon Henrickson's relationship with his three wives.
 Chase's character is the child bride of a prophet, Roman Grant, played by Harry Dean Stanton.

-Leroy & Stitch, the finale to Lilo & Stitch: The Series, was released in 2006.
+Leroy & Stitch, the finale to Lilo & Stitch: The Series, was released in 2006, making it the last time Chase voiced Lilo.
 Chase then appeared in the second season of Big Love, which aired in 2007.
 She also voiced Betsy in the PBS show Betsy's Kindergarten Adventures the same year.
 She reprised her role as Donnie Darko's younger sister, Samantha, in the film S. Darko.
 The story picks up seven years after the first film when Samantha Darko and her best friend Corey are now 18 years old and on a road trip to Los Angeles when they are afflicted by bizarre visions.

 In 2015, she starred in the thriller film Killer Crush and in the independent horror film Wild in Blue with Karen Black.
 In 2016, she starred in the thriller film American Romance with Nolan Gerard Funk, and appeared in the thriller film Jack Goes Home with Rory Culkin, Britt Robertson, Lin Shaye and Nikki Reed.

-Personal life

-Chase was arrested in November 2017 for riding in a stolen car.
-She was arrested again in 2018 for drug possession charges 18 months after allegedly leaving a dying man outside an emergency room.